willyeo2/Will-s-LMSC-261-Repository/:Final_Project_Proposal:/WYeo_Final_Project_Proposal.md

 For my final LMSC-261 project, I want to build a personal website that serves as an online springboard for my career.
 My website will accomplish three things:

-  - It should attract followers to my work as a recording and visual artist.
+  - It should help build my audience as a recording and visual artist.
   - It will advertise my skills as an audio engineer, music producer, and multimedia designer for potential clients.
   - It will act as an online resume for potential employers.